 Why does this work?

 Tap on the human need to feel significant and heard!

-Persona: He/She will leave your website quickly or abandon their cart.
+Persona: They will leave your website quickly or abandon their cart.

-Action on website: Visits your website, fills a few steps in a form then drops off, adds a product and then abandons it, browses but does not transact etc.
+Action on the website: Visits your website, fills a few steps in a form, then drops off, adds a product and then abandons it, browses but does not transact etc.

 Don’t forget that this category of customer is very crucial!
 Studying their behavior on your website will help you uncover your website flaws and gaps in the overall customer experience you haven’t yet addressed.